front-commerce/developers.front-commerce.com/source/docs/prismic/content-slices.md

 }
 ```

-Let's now see how to map these data to frontend components.
+Let's now see how to map this data to frontend components.

 ## Create a Slice library